Dara Ó Briain

 Dara Ó Briain (/ˈdɑːrə oʊ ˈbriːən, ˈdærə -/ DAR(R)-ə-_-oh-_-BREE-ən, /ga/; born 4 February 1972) is an Irish comedian and television presenter based in the United Kingdom.
 He is noted for performing stand-up comedy shows all over the world and for hosting topical panel shows such as Mock the Week, The Panel, and The Apprentice: You're Fired!.
 In 2009, the Irish Independent described Ó Briain as "Terry Wogan's heir apparent as Britain's 'favourite Irishman.

-In 2012, he was nominated for a BAFTA TV Award for Best Entertainment Performance for his work on Mock the Week.
+In 2012, he was nominated for the BAFTA TV Award for Best Entertainment Performance for his work on Mock the Week.

 He has also been a newspaper columnist and written books for both adults and children.
 His first children's book, Beyond the Sky, was nominated for a Blue Peter Book Award in 2017.

 Early life

-Ó Briain was born in 1972 in Bray, County Wicklow, and adopted into what he described as "a stable home" where he enjoyed a happy childhood with his "supportive" parents.
+Ó Briain was born on 4 February 1972 in Bray, County Wicklow, and adopted into what he described as "a stable home" where he enjoyed a happy childhood, raised as an only child by his "supportive" parents.

 He attended Coláiste Eoin secondary school, a Gaelcholáiste (Irish-speaking medium school) on Dublin's southside.
 He attended University College Dublin (UCD), where he studied mathematics and theoretical physics.
 In 2008, he remarked: "I haven't written it into my act, but it occasionally comes through.
 I could come on with a chalkboard and say: 'Now you're all going to pay attention.

 While a student at UCD, he was both the auditor (chairperson) of the Literary and Historical Society (the university's oldest debating society) and the co-founder and co-editor of The University Observer college newspaper.

 In 1994, he won the Irish Times National Debating Championship and The Irish Times/Gael Linn National Irish language debating championship; he is a fluent Irish speaker, and speaks to his father only in that language.
+His granny was a teenage member of the Irish Republican Army (1919–1922), in the war of independence.

 He played both Gaelic football and hurling for Bray Emmets and hurling for the Wicklow County minor team.